willgomez22/website-structure/README.md

 # website-structure

+## Introduction
- My first website example just using HTML and CSS
+My first website example just using HTML and CSS with some responsive design.